PAlex000/TravianHelper/README.md

 ```

-### There are lots of functions not implemented yet, it's still in WIP.
+### There are lots of function not implemented yet, it's still in WIP.